 The Chinatown Heritage Centre will transport you back to a time of samsui women (early immigrants from China who performed menial jobs in the early construction industry) and rickshaw pullers.
 Housed in three beautifully restored shophouses, it is unlike any museum in Singapore.
 Explore the culture and transitions of these early Chinese settlers through interactive exhibits and interviews with former Chinatown residents.

-To end the day, enjoy a concert, play or musical at the Esplanade Theatres on the Bay, Singapore's most exciting performing arts centre.
+To end the day, enjoy a concert, play or musical at the Esplanade - Theatres on the Bay, Singapore's most exciting performing arts centre.
 Stroll over to the Marina Bay Sands via the Helix Bridge, an architecturally unique bridge said to bring wealth, happiness and prosperity to Marina Bay.
-Catch a panoramic view of Singapapore's skyline at the Sands SkyPark or try your hand at the gaming tables at the casino.
-After which, head over to Lau Pa Sat, a Victorian market that has been restored to one of Singapore's favourite hawker centre.
+Head over to Lau Pa Sat, a Victorian market that has been restored to one of Singapore's favourite hawker centre.
 For a night of partying, Clarke Quay offers a range of clubs and bars.

-Singapore's weather is mainly warm and humid throughout the year.
-Bring an umbrella as you never know when it is going to rain.
+Singapore's weather is mainly warm and humid.
+Bring an umbrella with you as you never know when it will rain.
+The average daily temperature is 26-32 degrees Celsius.

 WHAT TO WEAR

-It is not usual practice to tip but you can do so when the service is exceptional.
+Tipping is not a must.
+However, feel free to do so when the service has been exceptional.

 It is against the law to smoke in air-conditioned places such as shopping centres, restaurants and cinemas.
 Look out for smoking signs before you light up.

-Singapore offers an efficient network of buses and Mass Rapid Transport (MRT).
-Access cards, also known as EZ-link cards, can be purchased and topped up at all MRT stations, bus interchanges and 7-Eleven stores.
-Taxis are also widely available, however during peak hours, or on rainy days, it is advisable to book in advance.
-Also note that all taxis are regulated by the government and will have a meter onboard.
-Surcharges do apply when travelling during morning, evening peak hours and after midnight.
+Singapore offers an efficient network of buses and Mass Rapid Transit (MRT) train system.
+Access cards, also known as EZ-link cards, can be purchased at all MRT stations and bus interchanges.
+Taxis are also widely available.
+However during peak hours or on rainy days, it is advisable to book in advance.
+Note that all taxis are regulated by the government and fares are charged by the metre.
+Surcharges apply when travelling during peak hours, after midnight and within the city area.
 Electronic toll-gate charges known as ERP will also be added to the taxi fare.

 알고 계시나요? ?